Normanby Homestead

-Normanby Homestead is a heritage-listed homestead at Cunningham Highway, Warrill View, Queensland, Australia.
-It was designed by Charles Balding and built from 1866 to 1867.
-It was added to the Queensland Heritage Register on 21 October 1992.
+Normanby Homestead is a heritage-listed homestead located on the Cunningham Highway in Warrill View, Queensland, Australia.
+It was designed by Charles Balding and constructed between 1866 and 1867.
+The homestead was added to the Queensland Heritage Register on 21 October 1992 for its historical and architectural significance.

 History

-Normanby Homestead was constructed in 1866-67 for the George Thorn family of Ipswich, to a design by Ipswich architect and surveyor, Charles Balding.
+Normanby Homestead was constructed in 1866–67 for the George Thorn family of Ipswich, based on a design by Ipswich architect and surveyor Charles Balding.